Whether you’re preparing for daycare drop-offs or navigating the first day of “big” school, here’s your comprehensive roadmap to making it work.

 For many parents, the return to work after parental leave coincides with the availability of daycare spots.
 This period marks a significant time of transition as families adapt to new routines and roles.
-In this article, we explore practical strategies for a smooth transition, emphasising the importance of preparation, communication, and self-care.
-Additionally, we’ll discuss how organisations can support their employees during this pivotal time.

 “Trust me you’ll be grateful to have to time to be present or not be rushing to a meeting when your child might need you stay a little longer,” says Transitioning Well co-founder, Justine Alter.